 - Member of trial team that achieved a $12.5 million breach of contract verdict for a Silicon Valley technology start-up against multinational telecommunications equipment manufacturer that used the start-up’s source code in its products without making the requisite payments.

 - Member of trial team that earned a $9.25 million patent infringement verdict for the surviving family members of a deceased inventor against leading international energy company involving automated synchronous price and advertising technology.

 - Secured a six-figure civil judgment in a breach of contract action for dozens of clients against a technology manufacturer and its proprietor that accepted payment and then failed to deliver cryptocurrency mining equipment.

 In addition to his intellectual property practice, Mr. Lavin is deeply committed to pro bono work.
 He is an active contributor to the Innocence Project, work for which he has been positively recognized within the Firm.
 He was also a member of a trial team acting pro bono that secured a successful federal jury verdict on behalf of a client against a large international retail corporation.
 Furthermore, he has obtained a very favorable court resolution for a pro bono client in a contentious family law dispute.

-Mr. Lavin graduated from the University of Rochester, with Honors in Economics, and the Boston University School of Law, with Honors in Intellectual Property Law.
-During law school, he was a member of the Journal of Science & Technology Law, and a research assistant in the area of intellectual property law to Dean and Professor of Law Maureen A. O’Rourke.
-Prior to joining Weil, Mr. Lavin was an attorney with a Silicon Valley boutique litigation firm, where he participated in hearings and trials in federal and California state courts, and assisted in obtaining several successful bench judgments and jury verdicts.
+Mr. Lavin earned his J.D. from the Boston University School of Law with Honors in Intellectual Property Law, where he a member of the Journal of Science & Technology Law and a research assistant in the area of intellectual property law to former Dean and Professor of Law Maureen O’Rourke.
+Mr. Lavin earned his B.A. in economics from the University of Rochester with Honors.